prharms/news-query-nexis/README.md

 # News Query Nexis

 A command-line tool that allows you to ask questions about documents stored in a data directory using Anthropic's Claude 4 Sonnet API with automatic fallback to Claude 3.5 Sonnet.
+Built for forensic-level accuracy with comprehensive anti-hallucination protocols.

 ## Features